ReedRawlings/spendless/SpendLess/implementationplan.md

 - Widgets (streak, goal progress)

 ### Apple Intelligence Integration Opportunities

+## Some are located here others in the AppleIntelligenceFeatures.md

 **Goal Details Screen (Onboarding Screen 8):**
 - Use AI to help craft personalized goal descriptions based on selected goal type